 This is an early version of baklava.
 Mix a simple flour dough with water, salt, and olive oil.
 This is going to be the foundation, mid-layer and top layer of the dessert.
 Make a mixture of lemon juice, hazelnuts, almonds, walnuts, sesame seeds, poppy seeds, honey, and pepper to top the bottom and mid-layer of dough.
 Bake for 30 minutes and soak in a sugar, water, and petimezi syrup for 4 hours.

-This antecedent of famous, layered baklava is mildly sweet and full of nut protein.
+This antecedent of famous, layered baklava is mildly sweet and full of nuts.
 A little goes a long way, so slice it in small triangles once it's time to serve.

 03 of 09